Kismuz/btgym/README.md

 subclassing `BTgymStrategy()` and overriding at least `get_state()`, `get_reward()`, `get_info()`, `is_done()` and `set_datalines()` methods.
-- One can always 'go deeper' and override `init()` and `next()` methods for desired server cerebro engine behaviour, including order execution etc.
+- One can always 'go deeper' and override `init()` and `next()` methods for desired server cerebro engine behaviour, including order execution management logic etc.
 - Since it is `bt.Strategy()` subclass, see: https://www.backtrader.com/docu/strategy.html
 for more information.